US History Student Notes

 • In 1932 their tenacity paid off.
 Although the weight of the Great Depression virtually crushed the BSCP, Franklin D. Roosevelt’s New Deal provided a way out.

 • The National Industrial Recovery Act, enacted in 1933, reinforced the Railway Labor Act, while the Emergency Railroad Transportation Act (1933) specifically banned company unions.
-That legislation provided some of the strongest-ever protections for organized labour.
+That legislation provided some of the strongest-ever protections for organized labor.

 • After much stalling, the Pullman Company agreed to begin negotiating in good faith with the porters, and on April 25, 1937, it signed the first agreement between a union of African American workers and a major American corporation.

-Labor organizing during the First New Deal (Chapter 8, Pg 416)
+Labor Organizing During the First New Deal

-• In 1933, the number of labor union members was around 3 million, compared to 5 million a decade before
+• In 1933, the number of labor union members was around 3 million, compared to 5 million a decade before.

-• Most union members in 1933 belonged to skilled craft unions, most of which were affiliated with the American Federation of Labor (AFL)
+• Most union members in 1933 belonged to skilled craft unions, most of which were affiliated with the American Federation of Labor (AFL).

 • The union movement had failed in the previous 50 years to organize the much larger number of laborers in such mass production industries as steel, textiles, mining, and automobiles.

-• The tremendous gains labor unions experienced in the 1930s resulted, in part, from the pro-union stance of the Roosevelt administration and from legislation enacted by Congress during the early New Deal
+• The tremendous gains labor unions experienced in the 1930s resulted, in part, from the pro-union stance of the Roosevelt administration and from legislation enacted by Congress during the early New Deal.

 • The National Industrial Recovery Act (1933) provided for collective bargaining.
 The 1935 National Labor Relations Act (also known as the Wagner Act) required businesses to bargain in good faith with any union supported by the majority of their employees.

-• Meanwhile, the Congress of Industrial Organizations split from the AFL and became much more aggressive in organizing unskilled workers who had not been represented before
+• Meanwhile, the Congress of Industrial Organizations split from the AFL and became much more aggressive in organizing unskilled workers who had not been represented before.

 • Convict leasing was a system of penal labor practiced in the Southern United States.